GoFetchDeliveries/api/README.md

 ## Feedback is welcome

-If you have a question or notice a problem with the API or this documentation feel free to submit an issue or a pull request.
+If you have a question or notice a problem with the API/documentation feel free to submit an issue or a pull request.